AlvinNjenga/MerkleReactChallenge/README.md

 The input component recieves as props the function addItem. addItem takes two variables, e which is an event, and the user input from a form. e.preventDefault() is used to stop the form on submitting from reloading the entire page, and there is validation that an input has been passed.

 That value is passed through a helper function (defined in the helpfully named helpers folder.
 I know, creative right?) which takes in a string and returns the first letter capitalised with every other letter lower case.
 This enabled me to avoid the shopping cart being case sensitive, as previously "bread" and "Bread" would appear as seperate items.
+I also thought the list looked better with consistent capitalisation - personal preference.

 The current state of items is copied and a for loop is ran on that cloned array, to see if the user input value matches an already existing item in the shopping cart.
 If it does, the amount of that item in the cloned array is incremented.
 That cloned state is then set as state.